Mule Track Gries Pass

 8:00 hDescription

-The hike begins at the valley floor of the Rhone Valley in the picturesque village of Ulrichen, where up to 100 pack animals passed daily back then.
-From here, the route follows the historic mule path up into the wild Ägen valley.
-One of the most important trade goods then was Sbrinz cheese from Central Switzerland, which gave the long-distance trail ViaSbrinz its name, running from Central Switzerland to Italy.
+The hike starts at the valley floor of the Rhone Valley in the picturesque village of Ulrichen, where up to 100 pack animals passed daily in the past.
+From here, the route follows the historic mule track up into the Wild Ägene valley.
+One of the most important trades back then was Sbrinz cheese from Central Switzerland, which gave the long-distance hike ViaSbrinz its name from Central Switzerland to Italy.

 Highlights of the hike: